vkernel/vmware-scripts/terraform/NSX/Microsegmentation/README.md

 2. Generate tags based on the output if they don't exist yet.
 3. Assign VM tags in NSX based on the output
 4. Create new groups based on tags using the output
-5. Download known flows for each application group.
+5. Define allowed flows between application groups in the YAML configuration
-6. Generate application-specific firewall policies based on the flows
+6. Generate application-specific firewall policies based on the allowed flows

 Stappen